han97lister/QA-Practical-Project/README.md

 ### **Future Improvements**
 When considering future improvements, I would first look at addressing the known issues, some of which mentioned previously, and then consider ways in which I could both improve the user experience and update more risks in my risk registry.
 These would include:
+* Get an updated test coverage report for my service 1
 * Investigate the issue with the test reports in my Jenkins configuration output
 * Implement tests for the change branch I merged during the presentation demonstration
 * Improve the general visulisation of my application